A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Spectroscopic Redshifts

 As an aside, we observe that a number of our spec-zs align with known overdensities in the GOODS-S. DSFGs are known to form in protocluster environments, both from observations \citep[e.g.,][]{chapman01, chapman09, tamura09, casey16, nicandro_rosenthal25} and from simulations \citep[][]{narayanan15, kumar26}.
-However, lacking spectroscopic redshifts, it has been difficult to ascertain whether most DSFGs are associated with overdense environments.
-Based on our spec-zs, at least 26 galaxies, or 50\% of the total spec-zs, could be plausibly associated with known overdensities at $z\approx1.61$, $z\approx2.30$, $z\approx2.57$, $z\approx2.69$, $z\approx3.47$, and $z\approx3.70$ \citep[][]{castellano07, guaita20, shah24}.
-This fraction is consistent with the (wide) range ($\sim30$--60\%) given by other observational studies \citep[e.g.,][]{smolcic17, alvarez_crespo21}.
-However, we do not perform any tests to determine the likelihood that these sources are in fact associated with protoclusters, and the above list of overdensities may be incomplete.
+However, lacking spectroscopic redshifts, it has been difficult to ascertain whether most DSFGs are associated with dense environments. {Given our spec-zs, at least 29 galaxies, or 54\% of the total spec-zs}, appear to be associated with known overdensities at $z\approx1.61$, $z\approx2.30$, $z\approx2.55$, $z\approx2.69$, $z\approx3.47$, and $z\approx3.70$ \citep[][]{castellano07, guaita20, shah24}. {Moreover, many of them are clearly located close to ($\lesssim$5~cMpc) a high-density peak of the respective structure, when such a peak is reported in the literature.} Our total fraction associated with overdensities is at the high end of the (wide) range ($\sim30$--60\%) given by other observational studies \citep[e.g.,][]{smolcic17, alvarez_crespo21} {and suggests that the majority of DSFGs might be found in such environments.
+As a caveat, however, we note that confirming protocluster membership is complex and several of the reported structures are multi-peaked or diffuse, so we cannot be certain that all the sources are in fact associated.
+On the other hand, the above list of overdensities is incomplete, so there may be additional protocluster members in our sample.}